-In the regular version, only one analog encoder is supported, installed on the motor that drives YAW axis.
-Its recommended to use a special type of potentiometer, with infinite 360 degrees of rotation and low friction.
-Also, magnetic type of encoder may be used, that has analog output.
+In the regular version, only the analog type encoder is supported, installed on the motor that drives YAW axis.
+Its recommended to use a special type of potentiometer with linear characteristic and low friction.
+Some magnetic encoders also have analog output mode.
+Though analog encoders handles infinite 360 degrees of mechanical rotation, actual working range is limited to the value less than 360 and encoder should mounted such way to not go outside it.